msandia2022/msandia2022.github.io/P4-Follow-Line-SETR.md

-# P4 - Follow Line by Noelia Casado and Miriam Sandía
+# P4 - Follow Line

+**Authors**: Noelia Casado and Miriam Sandía

-In this practice, I implemented an algorithm for a
+In this practice, we have implemented an algorithm that enables a robot to follow a line within a circuit.
+The robot's behavior is monitored and reported through messages sent using the MQTT protocol.
+The primary goals are to ensure precise line-following performance and real-time communication of the robot's state.

 ## Implementation